ArduPilot/ardupilot_wiki/copter/source/docs/solo_arducopter_upgrade.rst

 =====   =======
-:ref:`FS_BATT_MAH <FS_BATT_MAH>` is the battery capacity remaining threshold expressed in milliamperes (MAH).
+FS_BATT_MAH is the battery capacity remaining threshold expressed in milliamperes (MAH) for Copter-3.5 (and earlier).
+For Copter-3.6 (and higher) check the :ref:`BATT_LOW_MAH <BATT_LOW_VOLT>` parameter.
 When the battery remaining capacity drops below this point, the low battery beeper sounds and it will do what you have ``FS_BATT_ENABLE`` set for.
 The default is 520.
 On the solo, that is on average about 1.5 minutes of flying time remaining.
 You can adjust this up or down to fit your preference and use case.
 Setting it for 0 will disable capacity remaining based alarms and failsafes.
 ---------------
 Value   Meaning
 =====   =======